A Trauma-Informed Approach to Yoga

 DESCRIPTION:

-According to the Journal of Traumatic Stress, 89% of adults have experienced a traumatic event.
-Mindful movement is key to mitigating symptoms caused by trauma, which often manifest in the body as hormone imbalances, overworked nervous systems, inflammation, and tension.
+Mindful movement is key to mitigating symptoms caused by trauma, which often manifest in the body as hormone imbalances, dysregulated nervous systems, inflammation, and tension.

 The weekend will cover the intersection of trauma-informed care and an accessible yoga practice.
 We'll explore providing somatic tools for others as well as intentions for self-care.
 You’ll leave with a packet outlining somatic techniques covered as well as resources for further study.
+The day will blend lecture, discussion, and conversation as well as self-reflection through journaling, meditation, and movement.
+Our intention is that you leave with new, actionable insight and embodied experiences that help you realistically weave these practices into your habits and life.

 We’ll consider:

-• What is trauma?
+What is trauma?
 Why do people experience and heal from it differently?

-• The long term implications of fight, flight, freeze, fold, and fawn
+The long term implications of fight, flight, freeze, fold, and fawn

-• Completing the stress cycle and honoring intuitive movement
+Completing the stress cycle and honoring intuitive movement

-• Autonomy and boundary setting in movement practices and beyond
+Autonomy and boundary setting in movement practices and beyond

-A trauma-informed approach to teaching yoga is applicable for all classes and all students.
+SUNDAY ONLY: A trauma-informed approach to teaching yoga is applicable for all classes and all students.
 Just as we teach physical alignment to all students whether or not they are injured, we can teach all students from a trauma-informed perspective to ensure a sense of agency.
 This work is about creating safe spaces to empower students and prevent feelings of inadequacy or shame, whether or not students have experienced a trauma themselves, vicariously, or at all.

-• Invitational language
+Invitational language

-• Power dynamics
+Power dynamics

-• Intentional touch and sequencing
+Intentional touch and sequencing

-• Consent
+Consent

-• Branding and Public Image
+Branding and Public Image

 We reserve the right to make edits to this agenda, but you can take a look to see the general outline of the training to get a sense if it’s right for you.
+Current linked agenda is from the 2024 training.

 Facilitators

-• Hannah Ramlo
+Hannah Ramlo

-• Rose Lange, LCPC
+Rose Lange, LCPC

 Rose is a licensed clinical professional counselor.
 She assists in developing this training and serves as on-site counseling support.
 Learn more about Rose and her counseling practice here.